SGG-Modding/Hades2ModWiki/docs/installing-mods/getting-started.md

 4. Browse the `Online` mod section and download whatever you like
 5. Click `Start modded` in the top-left of the screen to start the game with your downloaded mods
 6. Have fun!

-### Browsing available mods
-All available mods can be viewed in the [Thunderstore Hades II](https://thunderstore.io/c/hades-ii/) community.

 ---
 ## FAQ